It’s 1980’s Fantasy Movie Season here at TTM, and this week it’s the turn of Disney’s Dragonslayer from 1981.

 Dragonslayer, in short, is a terrific fantasy film, darker and more violent than you’d expect from Disney, and a movie that’s long overdue a reappraisal.

-The 1980’s sword and sorcery movie season will continue with a classic from 1982, The Sword and the Sorcerer, which I’ll post very soon.
+The 1980’s sword and sorcery movie season continues with a classic from 1982, The Sword and The Sorcerer.